-• If a person, without reasonable excuse, fails to make, maintain, keep or retain records or documents which the Regulations require him to make, maintain, keep or retain then he is guilty of an offence and liable on summary conviction to a fine not exceeding level 5 on the uniform scale.

-Finally, the Regulations also provide that if someone intentionally falsifies, conceals, destroys or disposes of (or allows the falsification, concealment, destruction or disposal of) records or documents which they are required to keep under the Regulations, they are guilty of an offence.
+- If a person, without reasonable excuse, fails to make, maintain, keep or retain records or documents which the Regulations require him to make, maintain, keep or retain then he is guilty of an offence and liable on summary conviction to a fine not exceeding level 5 on the uniform scale. - Where a person keeps records outside Guernsey, they are under a duty, with effect from 1st July 2012, to ensure they keep control of those records and can have these records sent to Guernsey when properly requested by the Director to do so.
+Anyone who fails to comply is subject to a penalty of up to £2,500. - Finally, the Regulations also provide that if someone intentionally falsifies, conceals, destroys or disposes of (or allows the falsification, concealment, destruction or disposal of) records or documents which they are required to keep under the Regulations, they are guilty of an offence.